Information for deferred students returning to study

 I have deferred for 12 months but I now wish to return to study earlier.
 Can I do this?

 All deferred offers automatically stand for a period of 12 months.
 If the program you have deferred from offers an intake in the next available semester, such as mid-year, you can return to study early.
 If your program doesn't offer mid-year entry you will need to wait until the semester 1 intake before returning.
-If you email the Admissions Office at email@example.com they will be able to advise you of your options.
+Please contact the Enquiry and Application Portal for further information.

 When will classes begin?